-This study will use a range of endpoints to understand the biological action of 223Ra in vivo in humans and to address the question of long-term bone marrow (BM) complications, including therapy-related leukaemogenesis, of this treatment.
+This study uses a range of endpoints to understand the biological action of 223Ra in vivo in humans and to address the question of long-term bone marrow (BM) complications, including therapy-related leukaemogenesis, of this treatment.